microsoft/Broadcast-Development-Kit/docs/common/install_and_configure_nginx_with_rtmp_module_on_windows.md

-# How to Install and configure NGINX with RTMP module on Windows
+# How to Install and configure NGINX with RTMP module on Windows (DRAFT)

+# TODO:
+-[ ] Review NGINX configuration

 ## Getting Started

+To support RTMP injection in {{insert the name of the solution}} we need to configure NGINX in the host machine.
 The objective of this guide is to explain how to correctly install and configure NGINX with the RTMP module in Windows, how to inject a live broadcast locally, and how to run NGINX as a Windows service.

 >  **NOTE**: We are going to use NGINX version 1.14.1.
 It has not been tested with recent versions.